EthicalML/awesome-production-machine-learning/README.md

 * [RMarkdown](https://github.com/rstudio/rmarkdown) ![](https://img.shields.io/github/stars/rstudio/rmarkdown.svg?style=social) - The rmarkdown package is a next generation implementation of R Markdown based on Pandoc.
 * [Stencila](https://github.com/stencila/stencila) ![](https://img.shields.io/github/stars/stencila/stencila.svg?style=social) - Stencila is a platform for creating, collaborating on, and sharing data driven content.
 Content that is transparent and reproducible.
 * [Voilà](https://github.com/voila-dashboards/voila) ![](https://img.shields.io/github/stars/voila-dashboards/voila.svg?style=social) - Voilà turns Jupyter notebooks into standalone web applications that can e.g. be used as dashboards.
+* [Zoose PyTorch](https://databaseline.tech/pytorch-with-zoose-for-gitpod/) for Gitpod - Run PyTorch (incl. audio, text, and video libraries), TensorBoard, and lots of complementary Python packages in VSCode or JupyterLab with zero installation, straight from your browser.
+Code ML models even when on the go.

 ## Industrial Strength Visualisation
 * [Altair](https://github.com/altair-viz/altair) - Altair is a declarative statistical visualization library for Python.